 We learned above that every query searched on Google is stored by Navboost.
 There’s an attribute for that:

-For more reading on clicks, I’d encourage you to spend time with Cyrus Shepard’s Moz article which looks at Google patents related to clicks: 3 Vital Click-Based Signals for SEO: First, Long, & Last.
+I’d encourage you to spend time with Cyrus Shepard’s Moz article which looks at Google patents related to clicks: 3 Vital Click-Based Signals for SEO: First, Long, & Last.

 Does NavBoost use information from Chrome?